Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: Introduction

 \section{Introduction}

-Matchings in graphs is an important problem in theoretical computer science and has received a lot of attention in literature over several years.
-Computing a maximum matching is the core of many allocation applications like scheduling~\cite{venkat_scheduling}, school choice~\cite{abdulkadiroglu2003}, ad-auctions \cite{mehta_online_survey,mehta_online_adwords}, resource allocation \cite{halabian_resourceallocation}, healthcare rationing~\cite{AB21} etc. The terminology in these papers varies, and we refer to the two parts of the underlying bipartite graph with the terms {\em items} and {\em platforms}.
+Matchings in graphs is an important problem in both theory and practice, and has received a lot of attention in literature over several years.
+Computing a maximum matching in a bipartite graph under various constraints is the core of many allocation applications like scheduling~\cite{venkat_scheduling}, school choice~\cite{abdulkadiroglu2003}, ad-auctions \cite{mehta_online_survey,mehta_online_adwords}, resource allocation \cite{halabian_resourceallocation}, healthcare rationing~\cite{AB21} etc. The terminology in these papers varies, and we refer to the two parts of the underlying bipartite graph with the terms {\em items} and {\em platforms}.
 In real-world applications, items may be classified into different groups based on various properties they possess.
-Seeking to optimize just the cost or utility of an allocation can be unfair to certain groups.

-Additional {\em group fairness constraints} are imposed to limit the number of items from any group that can be matched to a particular platform.
-The problem of matchings with fairness constraints has been well-studied in recent years and the importance of fairness constraints has been highlighted in literature e.g. \cite{halevi_fair_allocation,luss_leximin_fair,devanur_ranking,vishnoi_fairness,KMM15,CHRG16,BCZSK16}.

-A lot of work in literature has been focused on group fairness constraints, modeled as upper bounds on the number of items from each group that can be allocated to a platform.
-This is referred to as {\em restricted dominance} in literature.
-However, this still leaves the possibility of some groups being under-represented among the items matched to some platforms.
-Thus, while assigning items to platforms, a platform may get very few items from a particular group.
-This can be rectified by imposing lower bounds on the number of items from each group that must be allocated to a particular platform.
-We collectively refer to the constraints specified in terms of these upper and lower bounds as {\em diversity constraints} since they aim to ensure diversity in the set of items matched to each platform.
-We note that the term {\em diversity} has been used in various ways in literature (see e.g. \cite{CDKV16,BCHSZ18,FGJPS20}).
+Seeking to optimize just the cost or utility of an allocation can be unfair to certain groups or may not serve the intended purpose.
+For instance, while forming committees from a pool of candidates, it is necessary that each committee contains candidates with expertise from all the relevant areas.
+This is the case, for example, while forming program committees of conferences, teams to work on projects, or expert committees to evaluate project proposals where it is required that a minimum number of members are picked from each of the relevant sub-areas.
+Additionally, each committee may have a limit on the maximum number of members it can accommodate from a particular sub-area.